BartMassey/ttt-bench/README.md

 Some notes on some of the implementations:

-* Rust: Compiled with all the optimizations I could spot turned on including optimization level 3 and link-time stuff.
+* C[1]: Compiled with `clang -O3 -march=native` using Clang
+  3.8.
+This was measured with a timing loop, so the result is relatively accurate.

-* C: Compiled with `-O2 -march=native`.
+* C[2]: Compiled with `gcc -O4 -march=native` using GCC

-* Java: Compiled with -O. Includes Java's large startup overhead.
-Average over many runs with much variance.
+  5.3.1.
+This was measured with a timing loop, so the result is relatively accurate.

+* Rust: Compiled with `rustc` 1.5.0 via `cargo` with debugging turned off, `opt-level = 3` and `lto = true`.
+This was measured with a timing loop, so the result is relatively accurate.

+* Java: Compiled with Oracle `javac` 1.8.0 with `-O`.
+This was measured with a timing loop, so the result is relatively accurate and amortizes away startup costs.

-* JavaScript[1]: Using the d8 shell of the v8 interpreter.
+* JavaScript[1]: Using the d8 shell of the v8 interpreter,
+  version 3.14.5.
+This was measured with a timing loop, so the result is relatively accurate.

-* JavaScript[2]: Using the js shell of SpiderMonkey.
+* JavaScript[2]: Using the js shell of SpiderMonkey, version C24.8.1.
+This was measured with a timing loop, so the result is relatively accurate.

-* JavaScript[3]: Using the Java-based rhino interpreter shell.
+* JavaScript[3]: Using the Java-based rhino interpreter shell, version 1.7R4, with `-opt 9`.
+This was measured with a timing loop, so the result is relatively accurate.

 * Haskell[1]: A relatively unoptimized imperative version using `Data.Array.IO` and sticking as closely as possible